0xF48/re-slide/README.md

 ## Development
 `npm run dev` - fire up dev server, edit source coffee files and navigate to `http://localhost:3000/test/test.html` to view the changes or `http://localhost:3000` to view the homepage.

-`npm run build` - build and minify the site and the bundled UMD version of the library.
+`npm run prod` - build and minify the site and the bundled UMD version of the library (/dist/preact-slide.js)

 `npm run test` - run the tests (just basic diff for breaking changes for now)